pharo-project/pharo-ci/repository/CI-Integration.package/CICommandLineHandler.class/README.md

 Documentation:
 	The CI command line handler interacts with the issue tracker, loads slice or configuration and tests submitted code.
+	The authentification credentials to access the issue tracker can be provided by the environment variables PHARO_CI_USER and PHARO_CI_PWD respectively.

 Examples:
 	# validate an issue locally